Linear pencils encoded in the Newton polygon: Non-degenerate curves as smooth curves on toric surfaces

-\textsc{Proof.} If $\Delta_C^{(1)}$ is two-dimensional then so is $\Delta_C$, and $C$ is not torus-invariant.
-Therefore we can apply Lemma~\ref{smoothmeanstoric} to conclude that $C$ is $\Delta_C$-toric.
-By Lemma~\ref{deltamaxcriterium} we find that $C$ has a smooth model in a toric surface (namely, the canonical model) whose associated polygon is $\Delta^\text{max}_C$.
-Another application of Lemma~\ref{smoothmeanstoric} then finishes the proof. $\blacksquare$\\

-\emph{Remark.} The above proof is compatible with torus embeddings.
-In particular, if $f$ is a $\Delta$-toric Laurent polynomial, then it is also $\Delta^\text{max}$-toric, i.e.\ the Zariski closure $C$ of $\varphi_{\Delta^\text{max}}(U(f))$ is a smooth curve in $\text{Tor}(\Delta^\text{max})$.
-This observation will play an important role in the proofs of Theorems~\ref{maintheorem_gonality} and~\ref{maintheorem_neargonal}.
+This lemma will play an important role in the proofs of Theorems~\ref{maintheorem_gonality} and~\ref{maintheorem_neargonal}.
 It is in the same vein as Kawaguchi's notion of \emph{relative minimality} \cite[Def.\,3.9]{Kawaguchi}, and can be proven more directly, by noting that $\Delta$ is obtained from $\Delta^\text{max}$ by clipping off a number of vertices, without affecting the interior.
 From Pick's theorem it follows that such a vertex is necessarily smooth, i.e.\ that the primitive normal vectors of its adjacent edges form a basis of $\mathbb{Z}^2$.
 Then locally around the corresponding zero-dimensional orbit, $\text{Tor}(\Delta^\text{max})$ looks like $\mathbb{A}^2$ with $C$ passing smoothly through the origin.
 The smoothness of $C$ outside these zero-dimensional orbits then just follows from the fact that $f$ is $\Delta$-toric. \\

 Clearly every $\Delta$-non-degenerate curve is $\Delta$-toric.
 The converse implication may fail: